TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 1

-David Petraeus Was Brought Down by ...
-Gmail
+Syria in Ruins

 2

-Syria in Ruins
+How Conservative Media Lost to the MSM and Failed the Rank and File

 3

-How Conservative Media Lost to the MSM and Failed the Rank and File
+Hurricane Sandy: After Landfall

 4

-Hurricane Sandy: After Landfall
+Where America's Racist Tweets Come From

 5

-Where America's Racist Tweets Come From
+Noam Chomsky on Where Artificial Intelligence Went Wrong

 6

-The GOP Must Choose: Rush Limbaugh or Minority Voters
+General Failure

 7

-Noam Chomsky on Where Artificial Intelligence Went Wrong
+SNL's Anne Hathaway Episode: 5 Best Scenes

 8

-The Right's Jennifer Rubin Problem: A Case Study in Info Disadvantage
+The Graded, Ranked, and Non-Negotiable Guide to Every 'Bond' Song

 9